cotsapaslab/immuneMR/README.md

 + R v3.5.0 (used with the package TwosampleMR v0.4.25)
 + For software dependencies needed for the Gtex pipeline please see https://www.gtexportal.org/, Analysis Methods for V8.

+### Running the pipeline
+Except for the alignment, quantification and quality control of the BLUEPRINT gene expression data (for this see `Scripts/GenExp_phenodata.sh` and the Gtex pipeline) the entire pipeline can be run from `MasterScript.sh`, which calls the scripts included in this distribution to execute all fourteen steps of our pipeline.
+The script is not intended as a stand-alone, unsupervised piece of code - rather, it steps through the various procedures.
+User input is required at various stages.